igeorge0902/Gateway/README.md

 # General Authentication Service - GAS

-Copyright © 2015-2019 George Gaspar.
+>Copyright © 2015-2019 George Gaspar.
 MIT License.

+* This is the active git repo for the legacy one - [igeorge1982](https://github.com/igeorge1982), because I hade to abandon that due to my lost password and recovery codes, and github back then could not help with verified email, only, if you had two-factor authentication enabled.

 Check the listed components above, and their readme for specific notes, instructions.